chriscarrollsmith/network-chat-room/program_flow.md

 >
 > ### `NetworkManager` `login` method
 >
-> The `login` method of `NetworkManager` calls the `send` method, passing it a dictionary with "username", "password", and "cmd" set to "login".
+> The `login` method of `NetworkManager` calls the `send` method, passing it a dictionary with "username", "password", and "command" set to "login".
 We then call `receive` and assign the return value to `response`.
 If the resonse is non-empty and its "response" key is "ok", the NetworkManager's username instance variable is set for the current session, the `start_receive_loop` method is called to start listening for server messages that will trigger UI updates for the main window, and the method returns `True`.
 Otherwise, it returns `False`.
 >
 >> #### `NetworkManager` `start_receive_loop` and `_receive_loop` methods
 >>
 >> The `start_receive_loop` method of `NetworkManager` does nothing if `receive_thread` is already running.
 Otherwise, it creates a new `threading.Thread`, passing `_receive_loop` as the target, and assigns it to the `receive_thread` instance variable.
 It then starts the thread.
 >>
->> The `_receive_loop` method of `NetworkManager` is a `while` loop that continuously calls the `encryption.utils.receive` function, gets the event type from the "cmd" key of the received data, gets the handler list for the event type from the `event_handlers` instance variable, and calls each handler in sequence with the received data as an argument.
+>> The `_receive_loop` method of `NetworkManager` is a `while` loop that continuously calls the `encryption.utils.receive` function, gets the event type from the "command" key of the received data, gets the handler list for the event type from the `event_handlers` instance variable, and calls each handler in sequence with the received data as an argument.
 It returns `None`.

 ## Encryption utility functions